-Walk around one of Britain’s most famous ancient landmarks and see if you can decide what Stonehenge was once used for, then sit down to a two-course lunch.
+Walk around one of Britain’s most famous ancient landmarks and see if you can decide what Stonehenge was once used for.
 In the afternoon, visit Britain’s only hot spring at the world-famous Roman Baths.

 Stonehenge and Bath

-Visit the ancient Stonehenge site in the morning, enjoy a two-course lunch at a nearby restaurant and spend your afternoon in Bath, the first city to be designated a Unesco world heritage site.
+Visit the ancient Stonehenge site in the morning and spend your afternoon in Bath, the first city to be designated a Unesco world heritage site.
 Wander past the abbey, romantic bridges and plenty of beautiful architecture.

 Oxford, Stratford-upon-Avon and the Cotswolds

 Start your day by exploring the cobbled college lanes and courtyards of Oxford, before travelling to Stratford-upon-Avon – the birthplace of Shakespeare.
-Stop off for some lunch and enjoy a drive through the stunning Cotswolds countryside.
+It's then time to enjoy a drive through the stunning Cotswolds countryside.